Shaidara/api_demo_nodejs/README.md

 ```

+You can also use a local DB with this project, simply provide valid database information in ".env" file et run command : npm start

 ## Architecture

 For this API, I've used a DDD (domain driven design) for the project.
 I have the following layers :